Quick Group Scavenger Hunt

 Adjustments for Remote Instruction

-- Students can work individually and share with the class once they are done, or they can work in small groups, using breakout-rooms to brainstorm, and work together as a group each making of the pictures – then one member takes a screenshot to share with the full class.
+Students can work individually and share with the class once they are done, or they can work in small groups, using breakout rooms to brainstorm, and work together as a group making the pictures—then one member takes a screenshot to share with the full class.

-- Ask students to search for actual items around them that they then bring back to share with their classmates.
+Ask students to search for actual items near them, and bring them back to share with their classmates.